 You can bag the blanched broccoli in an airtight container or plastic bag and put it in a freezer where you can store it for several months.

-Broccoli is a perishable vegetable and eventually go bad if not consumed or stored correctly.
+Broccoli is a perishable vegetable and eventually goes bad if not consumed or stored correctly.
 Broccoli, when eaten fresh, is full of nutrients and taste delicious.
 But you can store it in a freezer or refrigerator for a much longer duration.